CSE 701: Foundations of Modern Scientific Programming

 Schedule and logistics ^

-The course will take place during the Fall 2023 term, from September 5 to December 6, 2023.
-There will be one 3-hour lecture every week:
+The course will take place during the Fall 2024 term, from September 3 to December 5, 2023.
+The lectures will take place in person at room ETB 227 in the Engineering Technology Building.
+There will be one 2.5-hour lecture every week:

 Students should bring their laptops to class, in order to run code examples during the lectures by copying and pasting from the lecture notes.
 However, this is not mandatory, as some students may prefer to focus on listening to the lecture itself and run the code examples on their own time later.